Vegan Nut-free Provolone Cheese

 Add the nutritional yeast, garlic powder, and

-medium to bring it to a simmer.
-Lower the heat to
+salt, Turn on the stove at medium to bring it to a simmer.

-stir slowly, while it gently bubbles a full 6 minutes.
-I
+bubbles for a full 6 minutes.

-set my timer for 6 minutes.
-S
+I set my timer for 6 minutes and stir a full 6 minutes.

 Then pour promptly into your waiting greased